bitcoin-abe/bitcoin-abe/README-FIRSTBITS.txt

 the maintenance portion, but settled on an alternative approach involving a new block table column, search_block_id.

-Like block.prev_block_id, search_block_id would point to an earlier block in the chain, but the earlier block's height would be found by a function other than block_height-1.
-The function would depend only on block_height and should allow is_descended_from to use a more-or-less binary search.
-Here is a paper by Chris Okasaki describing a similar
+Like block.prev_block_id, search_block_id points to an earlier block in the chain, but the earlier block's height is found by a function other than block_height-1.
+The function depends only on block_height and should allow is_descended_from to use a more-or-less binary search.
+Here is a paper by Chris Okasaki describing a somewhat similar structure: "Purely Functional Random-Access Lists" http://cs.oberlin.edu/~jwalker/refs/fpca95.ps

-structure: "Purely Functional Random-Access Lists" http://cs.oberlin.edu/~jwalker/refs/fpca95.ps
+The get_search_height function in util.py computes the search_block_id

-The get_search_height function in util.py is something like the function I want for ancestor_block_id height:
+block height.
+I am sure it could be improved:

     def get_search_height(n):
         if n < 2: